large-scale-gxe-methods/GEM/README.md

 ```

 <br />
-The --output-style flag can be used to specify which columns should be included in the output file.
+The --output-style flag can be used to specify which columns should be included in the output file:

 #### minimum:
-The minimum option includes the variant information, Beta_Marginal, SE_Beta_Marginal, coefficient estimates for only the GxE terms, and depending on the --robust option, SE and covariance for only the GxE terms.
+Includes the variant information, Beta_Marginal, SE_Beta_Marginal, coefficient estimates for only the GxE terms, and depending on the --robust option, SE and covariance for only the GxE terms.

 #### meta:
 Includes each of the possible outputs listed above when applicable.
 For a model-based analysis (--robust 0), the columns containing the "robust" prefix (robust_*) are excluded in the output file.

 #### full:
-The "full" option provides, in addition to "meta", an initial header line with the residual variance estimate necessary for re-analysis of a subset of interactions using only summary statistics (for example, switching an exposure and interaction covariate).”
+Includes, in addition to "meta", an initial header line with the residual variance estimate necessary for re-analysis of a subset of interactions using only summary statistics (for example, switching an exposure and interaction covariate).

 <br />
 <br />